From a dream to a plan in just 7 days. Start planning your trip now!

 My “Personal Item”

 In addition to my beloved Vapor bag, I also travel with what the TSA would refer to as my “personal item” – my trusty ESPN backpack (a gift from my employer which has turned out to be the best backpack I’ve ever owned).
 Lots of little pockets make it great for holding all of my gadgets and their various chargers and accessories.
-While you can’t actually own the ESPN version, it’s made by Ogio and the non-logoed version is widely available.
+While you can’t actually own the ESPN version, the backpack itself is the Ogio Renegade and the non-logoed version is widely available.

 Now, on to my favorite part…the electronics!!!
 I am, after all, a gadget girl at heart.